Hôtel des Tournelles: History

-In August 1603, Henry IV tried to re-use part of the Hôtel's buildings to create a silk, gold and silver factory, bringing in 200 Italian artisans for this purpose, but the attempt failed.
-Finally, on 4 March 1604, he issued an edict instructing his minister Sully to measure out the site.
-He donated a parcel of 6,000 toises (yards) to his main noblemen, who built pavilions there, on the condition that they stuck to the layout, materials and main dimensions laid down by the architects Androuet du Cerceau and Claude Chastillon.
+In August 1603, Henry IV tried to re-use part of the hôtel's buildings to create a silk, gold and silver factory, bringing in 200 Italian artisans for this purpose, but the attempt failed.
+Finally, on 4 March 1604, he issued an edict instructing his minister Maximilien de Béthune, Duke of Sully to measure out the site.
+He donated a parcel of 6,000 toises (yards) to his main noblemen, who built pavilions there, on the condition that they stuck to the layout, materials and main dimensions laid down by the architects Jacques II Androuet du Cerceau and Claude Chastillon.
 On 29 March 1605 Henry wrote to Sully:

 Thus the place Royale, later known as the place des Vosges, was born.